AzureCosmosDB/CosmicMemory/README.md

 memory.openai_embedding_dimensions = 512  # desired dimension for embeddings model
 # Enable vector indexing for semantic search
 memory.vector_index = True

+# When configuring manually, you must explicitly connect to both services
+memory.connect_to_cosmosdb()
+memory.connect_to_openai()
 ```

+**Note on Connection Management:**
+CosmicMemory uses single reusable client connections for both Cosmos DB and Azure OpenAI that are initialized when you call `load_config()` or the individual `connect_to_*()` methods.
+These connections are reused across all operations, eliminating redundant authentication overhead and dramatically improving performance.

 **Environment Variables for `load_config()`:**